WisconsinAutonomous/CodingChallenges/controls_path_planning/README.md

 #### Notes:

 - Be careful of the coordinate order!
-The map stores coordinates in (east, north) order.
+The map stores coordinates in (east/west, north/south) order.
 The bottom left of the plot corresponds to 0,0 (similar to a mathematical x,y axis).
 - Only the path step start and end points are considered (so cutting corners is a valid tactic!)

-### Hint:
-Your path planner should try to optimize BOTH length and cost.
+- Your path planner should try to optimize BOTH length and cost.
 There may be multiple "good" ways to get from point A to point B. For example if path 1 has cost=0 and length=20 but path 2 has cost=1 but length=10 which one is "better"?
 What if the maximum distance is only 10?

 # Some guiding principles...

-## Your answer does not need to be perfect.
+- Your answer does not need to be perfect!

-## Simple is better than complex
+- Simple is better than complex

-## Readability Counts
+- Readability Counts

-## Practicality and pragmatic problem solving trump perfection
+- Practicality and pragmatic problem solving trump perfection